City of Renton

 - Not less than 21 years of age at the time of examination

-- Ability to pass entrance examination successfully and meet the minimum medical and health standards adopted by the Civil Service Commission
+- Ability to meet the minimum medical and health standards adopted by the Civil Service Commission

 - Valid Washington State driver's license by date of hire

-- Stringent personal background investigation; polygraph examination, psychological evaluation; and a medical physical, including a drug-screening test
+- Stringent personal background investigation; polygraph examination, psychological evaluation conducted by a psychologist; and a medical physical, including a drug-screening test

 Work is performed in the field, often in dangerous or emergency circumstances requiring vigorous physical activity and exertion.